ofmla/RTM----segyio-devito-/README.md

 pip install segyio
 pip install dask-jobqueue --upgrade
 ```
+## Notes and workarounds

-The cluster (OGÚN) I use is managed by Slurm, but, for reasons I am unaware of, it does not allow manually setting the memory of nodes when submitting my computation in a batch mode.
+The cluster (OGÚN) I use is managed by [Slurm](https://slurm.schedmd.com/overview.html), but, for reasons I am unaware of, it does not allow manually setting the memory of nodes when submitting my computation in a batch mode.
 Because of this, I implemented a workaround tha allowed me to submit my computation (See [dask-jobqueue issue #238](https://github.com/dask/dask-jobqueue/issues/238#issuecomment-468376008)).
 However, quite recently I realized that my workaround does not work for latest versions of dask-jobqueue.
 Conversely, that newer versions provide a way to adress the issue by allowing users to skip some lines in the header when configuring the cluster (See [dask-jobqueue issue #238 reply](https://github.com/dask/dask-jobqueue/issues/238#issuecomment-629994873)).
 I tried the newly developed solution but I faced a problem, similar to above.
 The manager set a standard value of `1 MB` for the memory of nodes, causing the computation to fail.
 If you face the same problems you can follow these steps:
 ```
 pip unistall dask-jobqueue
 pip install dask-jobqueue==0.4.1
 ```
 You will soon find out that this bring further problems.
-HOwever, those problems should be solved by downgrading some packages.
+However, those problems should be solved by downgrading some packages.
 Install the following packages in the same way as above
 ```
 distributed==1.27.0
 dask==1.1.4
 msgpack==0.6.1
 ```
-You would then execute the script normally (see [Run description](##Run))
+You would then execute the script normally (see [Run description](#run))

 ## Get data
 In order to run this code, you first need to download the files from [SEG wiki](https://wiki.seg.org/wiki/2007_BP_Anisotropic_Velocity_Benchmark).
 I organized the shot gathers and anisotropic parameters in two separated folders, `ModelShots` and `ModelParameters` respectively.
 You can proceed as follows: